 This is also the place to give influencers creative freedom.
 Let them choose their reviews’ narrative, format, and other details to ensure the result sounds genuine.

 Partake Foods shows how it’s done.
 The allergy-friendly, vegan food brand partnered with Lauren, a recipe developer, and food micro-influencer.
 She created a recipe reel using Partake Foods’ choco-chip cookies to tell her followers all the good things about the brand.
-So, this quick reel allowed the brand to show their product in action and get the nod from a trusted influencer.
+So, this quick reel allowed the brand to show its product in action and get the nod from a trusted influencer.

 5. Set and measure KPIs proactively